 - Lecture planning consultant, Fast Campus (2022)

-- National Science and Engineering Scholarship (Full tuition for a BS.D. student) , Korea Scholarship Foundation
+- National Science and Engineering Scholarship (Full tuition support for B.S. program), Korea Scholarship Foundation (2019–2021)

 - Future Transport Design Award and Honorable Judge Award, 'Vehicle monitoring over internet toward digital twins', Cloud Programming World Cup, Japan (2019)